BrowserWorks/website/src/content/docs/docs/support/download-and-install/profiles-where-waterfox-stores-user-data.md

 **Personal dictionary:**

 - persdict.dat
   This file stores any custom words you have added to Waterfox's dictionary.
-For more information, see [How do I use the Waterfox spell checker?](/support/how-do-i-use-waterfox-spell-checker).

 **Autocomplete history:**